-Maxwell Harrison Ratzky is an American-born musician and composer known for his extensive work with various bands throughout the U.S. and U.K. He's established himself as a sought after multi-instrumentalist, performing and recording with artists such as Halsey, EERA, Kitten, Psychic Love, Overjoy, Veronica Bianqui, and We Should Be Dead.
+Maxwell Harrison Ratzky is an American-born musician and composer best known for his extensive work with various bands throughout the US and UK.
+He's established himself as a sought after multi-instrumentalist, performing and recording with artists such as Halsey, EERA, Kitten, Psychic Love, Glass Diamond, Katie Burden, Wendy Bevan, and We Should Be Dead.
 As a composer he's written works for film, media, and the concert hall.

 Proficient in guitar, piano, bass, and percussion, Ratzky’s style is often described as haunting and restrained; emphasising dark tones and colours.
 As a guitarist, he's known for using effects pedals to achieve unique sound worlds and for advocating a less is more approach.

-A graduate of the prestigious Liverpool Institute for Performing Arts (LIPA) in England, Ratzky also studied composition at London’s Trinity Laban Conservatoire with composers Soosan Lolavar, Deirdre Gribbin, and Dominic Murcott.
+A graduate of the prestigious Liverpool Institute for Performing Arts (LIPA) in England, he also studied composition at London’s Trinity Laban Conservatoire with composers Soosan Lolavar, Deirdre Gribbin, and Dominic Murcott.

-BBC Radio 1 Live Lounge Session with American pop singer Halsey (2018)
+BBC Radio 1 Live Lounge with American pop vocalist Halsey (2018)

 ‘Pent-Up’ composed for the Smith Quartet and performed in London (2018)